MulberryBeacon/gothambeacon.com/README.md

 _posts/

-All files, directories and code provided by Bootstrap are licensed under the Apache License v2.0.
+All files, directories and code provided by Bootstrap are licensed under the [LICENSE_APACHE](Apache License v2.0).

-All files, directories and code provided by both Jekyll and HTML5 Boilerplate are licensed under the MIT License.
+All files, directories and code provided by both Jekyll and HTML5 Boilerplate are licensed under the [LICENSE_MIT](MIT License).

 All other files, directories and code are MIT licensed, and therefore free to use as you please for commercial or non-commercial purposes (see [LICENSE](LICENSE) for details).
 If you do use them, a link back to http://gothambeacon.com would be appreciated.